 The feedback process is completely anonymous and therefore you cannot identify which colleagues have/haven’t responded or who has declined to take part.
 Orbit360 will automate weekly reminders to your colleague list which only cease if;

 - The colleague declines to take part

 - Your feedback exercise is completed

 You can monitor the progress of your feedback or make amendments via the ‘Manage Feedback’ screen on Orbit360, here you can see how many responses you have received and how long you have left before your survey is due to finish.
-You can add additional colleagues at any point once your initial list has been approved by your SMC by clicking ‘+Add more colleagues’, you can also generate additional patient feedback forms at any stage until the feedback is closed.
+You can add additional colleagues at any point once your initial list has been approved by your Supportive Medical Colleague (SMC) by clicking ‘+Add more colleagues’, you can also generate additional patient feedback forms at any stage until the feedback is closed.

 We follow the GMC guidelines to determine the number of responses required to generate a meaningful report.
 For each report per revalidation cycle you’ll need to collect a minimum of 15 colleague responses and 34 patient responses.

 If you have any extenuating circumstances that may affect your ability to reach this number, please contact the revalidation team at your Designated Body to discuss this.